mdennis10/Message-Routing-Service/README.md

     "total": 2
 }
 ```

+submit request a POST request to endpoint then check application console log to test application behavior.

 ## Akka.NET Info
 Actor class are not instantiated directly but instead by passing a
 Prop to actor system which creates and manages the lifecycle of actor processes.